FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 6. Click the "Compile" button and wait for the installation to complete.
 This may take several minutes.

-7. Open the dashboard and navigate to the File Manager.
+7. Open the Dashboard and navigate to the File Manager.

 8. Delete all content of the File Manager and upload the server.jar file created in the temporary folder.